hbeukers/simulation-tutorial/README.md

 packages = ["src/simulation_tutorial"]
 ```

-Add the following lines to `pyproject.toml` to also format jupyter notebooks, directly fix linting issues and also sort the imports
+Add the following lines to `pyproject.toml` to  make sure `ruff` also formats jupyter notebooks, directly fixes linting issues and also sorts the imports
 ```toml
 [tool.ruff]
 extend-include = ["*.ipynb"]